nalanbar/alanbar.us/src/site/posts/Post3.md

 ---
 title: The One About the McLaren
-subtitle: Or how taxes work when you win money
+subtitle: Where I am and how I got here, part II
 date: 2019-12-13
 tags:
     - aviation